 "Comfort is subjective," Peter says.
 "Trust your body."

 We assess mattresses for comfort before they've been used, and then again after simulating eight years' use.
-To find out which mattresses stood (or rather laid) the test of time, read our mattress reviews.
+To find out which mattresses stood the test of time, read our mattress reviews.

 One of the many tests we subject mattresses to is the sweat repellent test.
-Sound gross?
+Think that sounds gross?
 Well, it kind of is.
-First, we put a human subject on the mattress in a warm room for two hours and measure the relative humidity between the subject and the mattress.
+First, we put a volunteer on the mattress in a warm room for two hours and measure the relative humidity between the volunteer and the mattress.
 Then we pour liquid onto the mattress and measure how much comes out.

-The deal is this: you don't want any sweat or other icky bodily fluids to stay inside your mattress.
-If it flows through the mattress, you're golden.
-If it doesn't, it can hang around and create all kinds of unpleasant smells.
-Delightful.
+The point is this: you don't want any sweat or other icky bodily fluids to stay inside your mattress.
+If it flows through the mattress – great.
+If not, it can hang around and create all kinds of unpleasant smells.

-If the thought of sleeping on eight years of accumulated bodily fluid keeps you awake at night, suss out the mattresses with the highest sweat repellent score in our mattress reviews.
+If the thought of sleeping on eight years of accumulated bodily fluid keeps you awake at night, look for the mattresses with the highest sweat repellent score in our mattress reviews.

 3. It's getting saggy